dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

      * **How to resolve this** opens a relevant help article, if available.
      * **Resolve** redirects you to the setting on your device.
-     * **Sync** evalutes your device to make sure it matches your organization's requirements.
+     * **Sync** evaluates your device to make sure it matches your organization's requirements.
      * **Contact IT** redirects you to your IT team's contact information.

 6. After you've updated the settings, click **Check access** to confirm your device's status.